pradeeptumbinavar/go-grpc-template/README.md

 Also known as **Ports and Adapters**, this architecture splits your app into core logic (inside the hexagon) and various adapters (outside the hexagon).
 This leads to:

-- Better testability
+- internal/port/: Defines interfaces (ports) for business logic.
-- Loose coupling
+- internal/service/: Implements business logic (adapters to ports).
-- Easy replacement of frameworks/tools
+- internal/handler/: gRPC handler, adapts transport to port interface.

 ---